1 in 5 U.S. adults say they've had a family member killed by a gun, new study finds

 Black (32%) and Hispanic adults (33%) were also a little more than three times more likely to report worrying daily or almost daily that a family member will become a victim of gun violence than White adults (10%).

 The study found that 41% of all adults said they lived in a household with guns.
-Of those with guns in the home, 75% said the guns were "stored in ways that don't reflect some common gun-safety practices," KFF said.
+Of those with guns in the home, 75% said the guns were "stored in ways that don't reflect some common gun-safety practices," said KFF, a nonprofit, nonpartisan organization focused on national health issues.

 "Specifically, about half (52%) say that a gun in their home is stored in the same location as ammunition; more than four in 10 (44%) say that a gun is kept in an unlocked location; and more than a third (36%) say that a gun is stored loaded," KFF said.